Interpreting Conversational Dense Retrieval by Rewriting-Enhanced Inversion of Session Embedding: Related Work

 \subsection{Conversational Search}

 Currently, conversational search primarily relies on two main methods: conversational query rewriting (CQR) and conversational dense retrieval (CDR).
 CQR~\citep{Yu:CQR,conqrr,Kumar:CQR,Voskarides:CQR,Sheng-Chieh:CQR,Mao:cqrACL,Liu:CQR,Vakulenko:CQR,Vakulenko:CQRECIR,LLM_Know_You,ConvGQR} transforms the whole session into a context-independent query.
 The generated query rewrites can directly perform ad-hoc retrieval.
-In contrast, CDR~\citep{Yu:CDR,arxiv24_haconvdr,Krasakis:CDR,Mao:COTED,Mo:CQRKDD,LeCoRE,Mao:ConvTrans,Dai:CDR} aims to train a session encoder that is capable of encoding the conversational context into a high-dimensional space for conducting dense retrieval.
-However, the session embedding encoded by the conversational query encoder lacks interpretability, hindering developers from comprehending the retrieval results obtained by the search engine.
+In contrast, CDR~\citep{Yu:CDR,arxiv24_haconvdr,Krasakis:CDR,Mao:COTED,Mo:CQRKDD,LeCoRE,Mao:ConvTrans,Dai:CDR, ecir_cosplade,arxiv24_chatretriever} aims to train a session encoder that is capable of encoding the conversational context into a high-dimensional space for conducting dense retrieval.
+However, the session embedding encoded by the conversational query encoder lacks interpretability, hindering developers from comprehending the retrieval results.